JoeRothwell/pcpr2/README.md

 #### Background

-The PC-PR2 is a statistical method, developed by Fages et al. (1), for investigating sources of variability in metabolomics or other omics data (1,2).
-It combines features of principal component and multivariable linear regression analyses to estimate the relative effects of each of a set of Y-variables upon a large matrix of omics measurements.
+The PC-PR2 is a statistical method, developed by Fages & Ferrari et al. (1), for investigating sources of variability in metabolomics or other omics data (1,2).
+In brief, it combines features of principal component and multivariable linear regression analyses to estimate the relative effects of metadata variables upon a large matrix of omics measurements.

 The `pcpr2` R package has been created to simplify the analysis so it can easily be incorporated into larger workflows.
-To execute the analysis, a complete matrix of omics data, denoted X, and a corresponding table of subject metadata, denoted Z, are passed to the main function `runPCPR2()`.
+To execute the analysis, a complete matrix of omics data, denoted X, and a corresponding table of subject metadata, denoted Z, are passed to the function `runPCPR2()`.
 The main output is the proportion of variation in the omics data attributed to each Z-variable, expressed as R~partial~^2^.
 A barplot of these values can be quickly generated with the convenience function `plotProp()`.

 Test data, consisting of a sample of a transcriptomics dataset, is also included.
-This consists of five descriptive variables for the 124 subjects (two categorical, three numeric) and 3000 corresponding transcriptomics intensities.
+This consists of five descriptive Z-variables for the 124 subjects (two categorical, three numeric) and a matrix of 3000 corresponding transcriptomics intensities.

 #### Installation and usage